 Growth Hacking is a buzzword that has circulated many tech companies in the last few years.
 It is a concept that has floated around to highlight a company’s focus on achieving different forms of growth for a business, whether that be through viral marketing or other areas.
 But what else is there behind “growth hacking” strategies?
 How has it transformed the way businesses grow?
 Here’s the rundown of the term.

 “Growth hacking” is a term coined by Sean Ellis back in 2010, during his time as a tech consultant.
 While summing up the necessary components to help startups achieve viral marketing, he wanted to maintain the same level of growth within the business after the job was finished.
 Growth hackers focus on analytical, inexpensive, creative, and innovative methods to exponentially grow their business.
 They establish precise, actionable goals that feed towards overall growth and run simple tests against any of their experiments, adjusting their performance based on analytics and research.

 Growth Hacking vs. Marketing

 Growth hacking is not a separate method of digital marketing.
 Instead, the two work together in creative ways to accomplish goals related to business growth and development.
 The biggest difference between the two depends on two factors: the size of the company, and the scope of the business goals.

 - Most early startups carry more uncertainty and risk while having fewer resources in early stages of development.
 However, this also means that a startup can experience rapid peaks of growth, also known as viral marketing.
 Larger companies already have foundations set, complete with larger teams that seek to maintain consistent levels of growth and scale the overall business further.

 - Growth hacking and marketing share the same fundamental principles and are even measured with almost similar metrics such as engagement, conversion, and retention.
 However, the course of action they take depends on the size of the goal they aim to accomplish.
-For example, marketers can use metrics analyze their goal of building overall brand awareness.
-Growth hackers would use the same metrics to target specific things such as increase social sharing by a 50%.
+For example, marketers can use metrics to analyze their goal of building overall brand awareness.
+Growth hackers would use the same metrics to target specific things such as increase social sharing by 50%.